Roll of Honour

 Pte William Cassells Reid, 10th Bn, Argyll & Sutherland Highlanders.
 Miner, son of James Reid.
 33 Lower Craigs,

 Pte (Driver) Arthur J. Slorance, 717th Mechanical Transport Coy.
 Attached to IX Corps Heavy Artillery, Army Service Corps.
 Previously served in Argyll & Sutherland Highlanders.
 Son of John Slorance and Elizabeth Slorance (neé Drysdale).
+Enlisted on 17 August 1914 and previously worked as a motor haulage man at Fallin Colliery.
 Husband of Elizabeth Catherine Oman Slorance (neé Oliver),

 Pte Stanley Stephens, 1st/8th Bn, Argyll & Sutherland Highlanders.
 Home address: